cvc5/ethos/user_manual.md

 <reqs>          ::= :requires ((<term> <term>)*)
 ```

-After declaring the symbol,
-if the `<keyword>` is not provided, alfc will assume this

 A proof rule begins by defining a list of free parameters, followed by 4 optional fields and a conclusion term.
 These fields include:
 - `<premises>`, denoting the premise patterns of the proof rule.
 This is either a list of formulas (via `:premises`) or the specification of list of premises via (via `:premise-list`), which will be described in detail later.